 To set up direct deposit, you must first have a checking or savings account or another acceptable way to receive the funds, such as a payment app.
 Then, follow these steps:

 • Once again, always be sure you are sending your information to someone you trust and through a secure channel.
-You may want to avoid sending sensitive information, like account numbers, through email, instead handing information directly to a person or providing it over the phone.
+You may want to avoid sending sensitive information, like account numbers, through email.

 • Your employer may ask you for other information, such as the name of the account holders on your checking or savings account (if you are using one), your mailing address, and your Social Security number.

-• Employees can list multiple accounts for direct deposit, which can help them accomplish their financial goals.
-For example, a worker could direct a portion of the paycheck to a checking account and another to a savings account.
+• You may be able to list multiple accounts for direct deposit, which can help you work toward your financial goals.
+For example, you might direct most of your paycheck to your checking account and a smaller portion to your savings account.
 That way savings are automated while ensuring that enough is in checking to cover bills.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.